-Digicast Negros was established by former ABS-CBN Bacolod journalists days after the embattled TV network shut down its local stations in the provinces on August 31, 2020 following the non-renewal of its franchise.
+Digicast Negros was established by former ABS-CBN Bacolod journalists days after the embattled TV network shut down its stations in the provinces on Aug.
+31, 2020 following the non-renewal of its franchise.

-Romeo Subaldo, the news chief then of ABS-CBN Bacolod, Barbara Mijares, former desk editor and “TV Patrol Negros” anchor, along with former reporters Marty Go and Martian Muyco, started their own news platform to continue serving the community amid the coronavirus pandemic.
+Romeo Subaldo, news chief of ABS-CBN Bacolod, Barbara Mijares, desk editor and “TV Patrol Negros” anchor, and reporters Marty Go and Martian Muyco, started their own news platform to continue serving the community amid the coronavirus pandemic.

-On September 5, 2020, Digicast, coined from the words “digital” and “newscast,” launched its page on social media site Facebook.
-It quickly gained a following and has breached the 5,000-mark on its first two days.
+On Sept.
+5, 2020, Digicast, coined from the words “digital” and “newscast,” was launched on the social media site Facebook.
+It quickly gained a following and breached the 5,000-mark on its first two days.

-The group carried over the Hiligaynon-language news, a brand they were known for in the community.
+It carries Hiligaynon-language news, a brand the team is known for in the community.

-A month later, Digicast expanded its platform by launching its news website, which would also carry an English-language news report.
+A month later, Digicast Negros expanded its platform by launching its news website, which carries English language news reports.

 It tapped print journalists Carla Gomez and Marchel Espina for its English news.
-Both came from The Visayan Daily Star, which has to cease operations after serving the community for 38 years as it could not sustain anymore the challenges brought by the coronavirus.
+Both came from The Visayan Daily Star, which halted operations in October 2020 after serving the community for 38 years.

-Subaldo thanked the community for its overwhelming support, as he reiterated the commitment of the news team of delivering the news amid the pandemic.*
+Subaldo thanked the community for its overwhelming support, and stressed the commitment of the Digicast Negros team to delivering swift and accurate news amid the pandemic.*